kamtoeddy/ivo/docs/v1.4.6/schema/inheritance.md

 1. options: an options object with
    - remove: property or array of properties to ignore from the parent schema.

-> N.B: To override a property, you just do it in the property definitions
+> N.B: To overwrite a property, you just do it in the property definitions

 ```js
 const definitions = {